 Creating a Small Business Cybersecurity Program

-The third book in the CISO Desk Reference Guide® small business series is Be Your Own CISO.
+The third book in the CISO Desk Reference Guide® small business series is Bring Your Own Cyber.
 Best for very small businesses, this book teaches the basics, how to lock the doors and not be a cyber sap.
 No jargon, no formal program (except when legally required) and nothing to get in the way of doing business.
-What does the owner need to know and how they get it done!
+What the owner needs to know, and how they get it done!